cerridwen-io/babyrs/README.md

 # babyrs

-A simple and data-privacy conscientious tracker for keeping track of your baby's health.
+A simple and data-privacy conscientious application for keeping track of your baby's health.

 ## Contribution